pivotal-cf/identity-sample-apps/README.md

-# Cloud Foundry Pivotal Single Sign-On Service Sample Applications
+# Pivotal Single Sign-On Service Sample Applications

 This repo holds separate sample applications for each one of the four OAuth 2.0 grant types supported by the Pivotal Single Sign-On Service.
 Each grant type maps to an Application Type as seen in the Pivotal Single Sign-On Service Dashboard.